nixcon/2024.nixcon.org/content/_index.md

 # Tickets

-The ticket sale will open up at Saturday July 13, 2024 2:00 PM CEST.
-They will be available on: https://tickets.nixcon.org/2024/
+The ticket sale is open.
+They are be available on: https://tickets.nixcon.org/2024/.
+You are expected to buy a ticket to attend the event.
+Speakers and organizers are expected to buy their tickets as well.

 In order to make this a community-driven NixCon without sponsors, we have adopted a more dynamic pricing model.